This kit contains the following:

 PN Instructions

-PUG is a HEMA FREE single process hard gel that offers you absolute control without the BITE of a traditional hard gel, you heard me- NO HEATSPIKES.
+PUG is a HEMA FREE single process hard (permanent/file off) gel that offers you absolute control without the BITE of a traditional hard gel, you heard me- LOW to NO HEATSPIKES.
 PUG combines the adhesion of a base gel, the strength and durability of a hard builder gel, and the high gloss shine & scratch resistance of a top glaze.

 BENEFITS: